Deformation of Sasakian metrics: Introduction

 We show \begin{theorem} Let $(M,\mathcal{F})$ be the underlying transversely K\"{a}hler flow of a positive Sasakian manifold.
 Then we have

 for $q > 0$ and

-for $p > 0$. \end{theorem} This is a generalization of the part of Proposition 2.4 of Boyer, Galicki and Nakamaye \cite{Boyer Galicki Nakamaye}.
-They deduced Theorem \ref{Theorem : Vanishing} from Kodaira-Baily vanishing theorem for complex orbifold in Baily \cite{Baily} for the case where Sasakian manifolds are quasi-regular, that is, every orbit of the flow generated by the Reeb vector field is closed.
+for $p > 0$. \end{theorem} Theorem~\ref{Theorem : Vanishing} is a generalization of a part of Proposition~2.4 of Boyer, Galicki and Nakamaye~\cite{Boyer Galicki Nakamaye}, where they assume that Sasakian manifolds are quasi-regular, that is, every leaf of $\mathcal{F}$ is closed.
+In this case, the leaf space $M/\mathcal{F}$ is a complex orbifold.
+Thus they deduced Theorem~\ref{Theorem : Vanishing} from Kodaira-Baily vanishing theorem for complex orbifold due to Baily~\cite{Baily}.